CYCNO/Scheem/readme.md

 Scheem is a lightweight, from-scratch neural network framework built entirely in Python without using any external library

+> Not to be Used in Production because it's very slow since it's written in pure python

 ## Quick Start

 Here is how to use Scheem to solve the classic non-linear XOR Problem.